Glossary

 Margin is the space on the outside of a piece of content.

-A company or a group of related Spaces.
+The topmost level of a Builder account.
+A company has one Organization that contains its Spaces.
 For more detail, refer to the Organizations documentation.

 The definition of a Page within a Space.
 Builder comes with a default Page Model that you can use to make as many Pages as you need.
 For more detail, see Page Models.